juju/docs/src/en/getting-started.md

 groups
 ```

-Your groups may vary, but if `lxd` is absent you should refresh group
+Your groups may vary, but if `lxd` is absent you can add yourself to the `lxd`
-membership with:
+group with:

 ```bash
 newgrp lxd